builtmighty/.github/README.md

 ## Adding to Repo

-To add the CI/CD GitHub Actions to a repo, run the following command in terminal to add the `.github/workflows` folder to the root of your repository:
+To add the CI/CD GitHub Actions to a repo, run the following command in the terminal to add the `.github/workflows` folder to the root of your repository:

 > **Replace the following placeholders with your own values:**